Antony next: The 9 players to play for Manchester United & Ajax

 He was eventually moved on by Ferguson in 1988, a solitary FA Cup in his first season to show for his stint in England.

-If you go to the North West of England and ask a random person on the street if Virgil van Dijk is the best Dutch centre-back in Premier League history is, they will say either agree with you or laugh in your face and say simply one name by way of reply; Stam.
+If you go to the North West of England and ask a random person on the street if Virgil van Dijk is the best Dutch centre-back in Premier League history is, they’ll either agree with you or laugh in your face and reply with one syllable: Stam.

 ‘Yip Jaap Stam’, who as the song will remind you is a “big Dutch man”, is one of the hardest men to ever play the game, and one of Manchester United’s greatest ever centre-backs.

-That’s despite the fact he only played for the club for three seasons, but what seasons they were.
-He won the league three times in a row, and without him the treble in 1999 simply would have never occurred.
+That’s despite the fact he only played for the club for three seasons.
+He won the Premier League three times in a row, and without him the treble in 1999 would never have occurred.

 Edwin van der Sar

-A John Terry slip in the rain, Van der Sar diving to save Anelka’s penalty and his big hands rising to the air in celebration; the 21 May 2008 is a special memory to all United fans, and that’s largely thanks to perhaps the greatest Dutch goalkeeper of all time.
+A John Terry slip in the rain, Van der Sar diving to save Anelka’s penalty and his big hands rising to the air in celebration; May 21st, 2008 is a special memory to all United fans, and that’s largely thanks to perhaps the greatest Dutch goalkeeper of all time.

 For good reason, he is also beloved in Amsterdam.
 It’s not just his much-celebrated modern-day work as CEO which means he is popular at Ajax, but as a player for nine years from 1990 to 1999 he was a stalwart in between the sticks, helping them to the 1995 Champions League title under Louis Van Gaal.